-Interpretation of Eelgrass in Aerial Photographs
+Interpretation of Aerial Photographs

 Since the 1980s, scientists have routinely used vertical aerial photographs to map current and historical distributions of eelgrass.
 These photographs may have been taken for documenting land-based features, but some older surveys, and some newer ones were taken to maximize visibility of subtidal features.
-In Buzzards Bay, aerial photographs were used to map eelgrass in Buzzards Bay in the 1980s, and by DEP in 1995 and 2001.
-Both Costa and DEP used field verification with boats, and Costa used diving (skin or SCUBA) for his eelgrass maps as well.
-Both DEP surveys had field validation (the 1995 aerial survey was validated in 1995 and 1996, the 2001 aerial survey was validated with field work in 2001 and 2002).
-Because it is impossible to verify every eelgrass bed mapped, most field surveys might validate 5 to 10% of the beds, and often focus on features that may be difficult to interpret.
+In Buzzards Bay, aerial photographs were used to map eelgrass by Costa in the 1980s, and by DEP initially in 1995 and 2001 (Fig.1).
+Since those initial surveys, DEP has interpreted from additional years, aerial surveys for selected areas of Buzzards Bay.

-The photographs above also illustrate a second important about interpreting aerial photographs: it is beneficial to have several different dates of photographs to interpret for an area, even if the photographs were not taken under ideal conditions.
+The photographs in Fig. 2 also illustrate a second important point about interpreting aerial photographs: it is beneficial to have several different dates of photographs to interpret for an area, even if the photographs were not taken under ideal conditions.
 The above photograph pairs are ideal because they were taken only months apart.
 If an area is sand, but later vegetated, it can only be eelgrass or drift algae.
 If a dynamic offshore area is identical from year in photographs, it is likely an algal covered rock field.
 Algal covered rock fields, drift algae, and eelgrass beds can be further distinguished by other clues of texture and color.
 For example in fall color aerial photographs, eelgrass beds often have a distinct brownish hue from the growth of algal epiphytes on the leaves, whereas deeper drift algal accumulations have a more uniform darker color.

 One of the biggest challenges to characterizing eelgrass bed distribution and creating a GIS polygon coverage is the fact that eelgrass “beds” are seldom continuous monocultures, and either bare patches or other benthic habitat may be interspersed.
 Depending upon the scale of any aerial survey, different levels of patchiness are apparent.
 An aerial survey taken from 10,000 feet may show bare patches within an eelgrass bed, and other areas may seem continuous.
 These continuous areas may in fact have smaller bare patches evident in low altitude aerial surveys.
 Even in lower altitude photographs, when diving in what appears to be a continuous bed, small bare areas from less than a meter to several meters may be evident.
 Sometimes eelgrass beds do not have distinct or discernable boundaries, and show a gradual tapering off.
 In attempting to delineate eelgrass bed boundaries, a subjective decision must often be made to decide where the boundary is, and there are multiple ways in which a polygon coverage may be created depending upon the level of detail desired.
 In the Costa 1988 study, most of the interpretation was based on what is evident at a roughly 1:25,000 projection.

 Besides patchiness between eelgrass beds and bare areas, eelgrass beds may exist within sandy patches in rock and cobble areas in offshore high wave energy areas, or mixed with drift and attached algae in sheltered embayments.
-Both these areas pose special problems in characterization because eelgrass may be present, but only in small percentage of cover.
-In the Costa 1980s surveys, such a mixed area were delineated as an eelgrass “bed”, even if eelgrass cover may have been characterized as 20% to 50%, because each polygon was assigned an attribute based on percent cover.
-In the DEP survey, such areas may have been characterized as principally as algae, and not included in the 1996 maps.
+Both these areas pose special problems in characterization because eelgrass may be present, but only in a small percentage of bottom cover.
+In the Costa 1980s surveys, such mixed areas were delineated as an eelgrass “bed”, even if eelgrass cover may have been characterized as 20% to 50%, because each polygon was assigned an attribute based on percent cover.
+In the DEP survey, such areas may have been characterized principally as algae, and not included in the 1996 maps.